peachdocs/docs/en-US/howto/documentation.md

 :speech_balloon: A quick answer to the question you may have, yes, Peach only supports one level for directory.

-In the default section, you define what are the directories and the order of them:
+In the default section, you define what the directories are and their order:

 ```ini
 -: intro